 While this depends on the company doing the refacing and on the size of your kitchen, most refacing can be done in 2-4 days.
 A three-day schedule might be something like this:

 - Continue veneering.
-Pick up and clean at end of day.
+Pick up and clean at end of the day.

 - Finish veneering.
 Install new doors and drawer fronts.
 Install hardware.
 Make final adjustments.